Skip to content

 Session

-A thread bound to a real directory on the user's filesystem.
+A project chat bound to a real directory on the user's filesystem.
 The agent has read/write access to that project.
 Use for code work and repo edits.

-A thread bound to a private, Cowork-managed workspace.
+A project chat bound to a private, Cowork-managed workspace.
 Outputs are presented as artifacts.
 Use for reports, drafts, charts, and experimentation that should not pollute a real project.

 Artifact

-A first-class output of a sandbox thread (or any sandboxed work).
+A first-class output of a sandbox chat (or any sandboxed work).
 Has save-as, reveal-in-finder, and storage-cleanup affordances.
 Lives outside the chat transcript.
+The Artifacts Studio surface is the library for browsing them.

-An OpenCode role definition: instructions + permissions + tool/skill bindings.
+An OpenCode role definition presented in the product as a coworker on the Team page: instructions + permissions + tool/skill bindings.
 Built-in (plan, build, etc.) or custom.
-Custom agents compile into native OpenCode agent configs — there is no parallel execution path.
+Custom coworkers compile into native OpenCode agent configs — there is no parallel execution path.
+Prefer Team / coworker in user-facing copy; agent remains the OpenCode and code-level term.

 Skill bundle